 1. Preheat oven to 350° F and line a 9×13 inch rectangle baking dish with parchment paper.
 Set aside.

 2. For the Crust: Drop the softened butter in the bowl of an electric mixer, fitted with the paddle attachment.
 Whip on high for about 5 minutes until the butter is light and fluffy.
 Slowly stream in the granulated sugar and continue to cream for another 5 minutes.
 Add the egg and vanilla extract, and mix well.
-In a small bowl whisk, or sift, together the flour, baking soda, and salt.
+In a small bowl whisk, or sift, together the flour, baking powder, and salt.
 Add it to the creamed butter and sugar and mix on low until just combined.
 Press the dough into the prepared baking dish until the crust is in an even layer.
 The dough will be slightly sticky so lightly sprinkle your hands with flour to help you press the dough.
 Bake for 15 minutes, just until the crust is set but not browned.
 Remove from the oven and all the crust to cool.
 In the meantime making the topping.

 3. For the topping: Heat a large heavy-duty pot over low heat.
 Add the butter and melt, stirring constantly with a wooden spoon so as to not brown the butter.
 Stir in the honey, brown sugar, and the lemon and orange zests.
 Raise the heat and bring to a boil for about 3 minutes, making sure to stir constantly and carefully.
 Be extremely careful when mixing this caramel as it is very hot.
 After 3 minutes remove the pot from the heat and stir in the heavy cream, bourbon and chopped pecans.
 Pour the topping over the cooled crust.
 Bake for 25 to 30 minutes, until the filling is set.